Hurence/logisland/logisland-documentation/tutorials/iiot-opc-ua.rst

 Full connector documentation is on javadoc of class ``com.hurence.logisland.connect.opc.ua.OpcUaSourceConnector``

-Then we also define her Elasticsearch service that will be used later in the ``BulkPut`` processor.
+Then we also define her Elasticsearch service that will be used later in the ``BulkAddElasticsearch`` processor.

 .. code-block:: yaml